 Looking back at the sporadic days of depression, the struggle to find some way to contribute to my family, make them proud of me, it was being laid off that redirected me down a road where I could see the potential for a new career.
 I would set my own rules, be the architect of my own designs.
 But, it would take years for my world to open to these possibilities.

 I can say, now, I embrace me.
-I’ve grown into a uniquely beautiful and confident woman who’s comfortable in her own skin and is doing what makes me happy.
+I’ve grown into a uniquely beautiful and confident woman who’s comfortable and confident in a pair of cowboy boots, jeans, and a t-shirt, and is doing what makes me happy.
 I took a leap and said, “I’m going to start my own business.
-I’m going to use my artistic talent differently.
+I’m going to use my artistic talent.
 I’m not going to let other people dictate what is right, what is trendy.
-I’m going to make beautiful pieces of art that someday will be put up proudly in someone’s home or given as a gift because they choose it.
-I’m going to make jewelry that appeals to my uniqueness, that makes me feel beautiful and confident and I hope that other people in the world will feel the same way, they’ll tell themselves that they’re worth it.
+Thrust into social media and the trend game leaves me feeling inadequate and lost.
+What I’m going to do is create art that delves into the ethereal connections in the universe in the seen and unseen, what I connect to as a human being.
+I’m going to make jewelry that appeals to my uniqueness, that makes me feel beautiful and confident and sometimes even bad-ass.
+I hope that you’ll join me on this journey and see some of the same things I see.
+I hope I help you find a little bit of bad-ass too.

 I’m on a road that I chose for myself.
-With all the past mountains of pain I had to climb, all the failure that was the rocks in my palms, there was always a bridge to traverse to get to the other side of the mountain and the success that awaits me.
+With all the past mountains of pain I had to climb, all the failure that was the rocks digging into my palms, there was always a bridge to traverse to get to the other side of the mountain and the success that awaits me.
 I just had to cross it to find me.
+My new motto is, failure is a bridge to success.
+I’ll never let myself stop before I cross that bridge again.

 I am WjK Artisan Designs!